isomerpages/moh-corp/_professional-guidelines/Pharmacists.md

 <br>Pharmacists are experts in the science and clinical use of medication.
 Pharmacists work in many settings across the healthcare system, including the community pharmacies, hospitals, pharmaceutical industry, academia and research.
-They play a vital role in ensuring drug safety and optimal use of drugs at every point of the drug supply chain from raw materials to the dispensing of medications to patients.</p>
+They play a vital role in ensuring drug safety and the optimal use of drugs, from the manufacturing stage to when patients take them.</p>
 <p>Beyond the traditional role of dispensing and supply of medications, pharmacists
 are also involved in direct patient care, working closely with other healthcare professionals to provide patients with the best treatment.</p>